 “Cut the suspense and tell me,” she said.

-“I’ve just got one question,” she said.
-“Well, two.
-Are you or are you not an alien posing as my best friend?”
+“I’ve got one question,” she said.
+“Are you or are you not an alien posing as my best friend?”

-“Uh, not that I know of.”
+“Uh, not that I know.”

 “So you’re not upset?”

 I smiled.
-Gods, I was even crying.
+Gods, I even cried too.

 Tanya lit up like a Christmas tree.
 “Show me!”